Amicable dispute resolution

 1. Amicable dispute resolution in the field of intellectual property in general

-Amicable dispute resolution procedures imply any judicial or extrajudicial procedure by which the parties seek to resolve the dispute amicably and reach a settlement regarding the subject matter of the dispute, with the help of a trusted third party (for example, a conciliator or mediator).
+Amicable dispute resolution procedures imply any judicial or out-of-court procedure by which the parties seek to resolve the dispute amicably and reach a settlement regarding the subject matter of the dispute, with the help of a trusted third party (for example, a conciliator or mediator).

 Such procedures are based on the voluntariness and procedural cooperation of the parties, and are conducted more quickly and efficiently than court proceedings, which are otherwise a regular means of legal protection in civil proceedings but are often expensive, time-consuming and exhausting for the parties.